AdobeDocs/uxp-indesign/src/pages/resources/recipes/file-operation/index.md

 Scripts and plugins

 **In plugins**, a sandbox is typically the plugin's folder, plus a temporary and data folder.
 The plugin's location is read-only.
 Whereas, the temporary and data folders are provided to you to store transitory information.
-Note that the data stored here can get accidentally erased and should not be considered permanent.
+Note that the data stored in these locations can get accidentally erased and should not be considered permanent.

-**In scripts**, lorem ipsum. // TODO What about sandbox locations in scripts?
+**In scripts**, a sandbox just consists of a temporary folder.
+It is meant to store transitory information and can get accidentally erased.

-However, we understand that there are circumstances when you would like to have access to other locations as well.
-Accessing such locations, too, is possible in UXP but you will need to seek permission first.
+However, we understand that there are circumstances when you would like to access other file locations as well.
+Accessing such locations is possible in UXP but you will need to seek permission first.

 ### Manifest permission